Cinefamily: Programming

 Cinefamily programming included a range of films, from early silents to contemporary features, live comedy, live music, found footage, mixed media and other special events, and extended form post-screening Q&As.
 They mounted original retrospectives on filmmakers Jim Henson, Jerry Lewis, John Cassavetes, and Andrzej Zulawski and commissioned live film scores by musicians such as No Age, Stephin Merritt and Espers.

-Some of Cinefamily’s programming included Animation Breakdown, Don’t Knock the Rock, Everything is Festival!, reunion tributes for The Adventures of Pete and Pete and Space Ghost Coast-to-Coast, and women-only pajama party screenings.
+Some of Cinefamily's programming included Animation Breakdown, Don't Knock the Rock, Everything is Festival!, reunion tributes for The Adventures of Pete and Pete and Space Ghost Coast-to-Coast, and women-only pajama party screenings.

+After independent film maker Neil Breen's film Double Down was played at the Cinefamily cinematheque in 2010, he amassed a small cult following.

 In early 2011, the Cinefamily exhibited the Greek independent film Dogtooth, which received an Academy Award nomination within a month of its sold-out run.
 The Cinefamily also held special screenings of We Need to Talk About Kevin, Margaret, Bullhead, Michael and Battle Royale.

 Starting in 2011, Cinefamily held an annual 24-hour holiday telethon.
 Robert Downey Jr. made an appearance at the second annual event, where he pledged to donate to the theatre's upgrade fundraiser.
 About $144,000 was raised for the theatre to install digital projection and make restorations.
 In 2014, Downey and his father, Robert Downey Sr., made appearances in a retrospective for the latter to help raise funds for the theatre, in place of the telethon.

 As early as December 2012, artist collective Everything Is Terrible! held events at the theatre.
 In October 2014, the collective exhibited its full collection of over 7,000 Jerry Maguire VHS tapes in the formation of the "Jerry Throne".

 Starting in 2013, the theatre hosted SpectreFest from SpectreVision, an indie horror film company co-founded by Elijah Wood.
 Also that year, Quentin Tarantino hosted a screening of Robert Blake films, and a retrospective of Kris Kristofferson films was screened, with appearances from Kristofferson, who played music with Harry Dean Stanton at one event.

 In 2014, Mel Brooks presented the 1973 compilation film of Your Show of Shows and Werner Herzog made an appearance at the beginning of a weeklong run of his 1979 film Nosferatu: Phantom der Nacht.
 In 2015, Cinefamily worked with SpectreVision and Cinelicious Pics to restore the 1973 animated Japanese film Belladonna of Sadness.

 In 2016, the theatre held an X-Files marathon with a live episode of Kumail Nanjiani's podcast The X-Files Files.